 Once you have two windows snapped to the left and right half of the screen, you can adjust the amount each window takes up by dragging the dividing line in the middle.
 Instead of just one window overlapping the other, Windows will adapt the size of both windows as you drag that line left and right.

-You can go a step further and split your screen four ways too, though really you’ll want a 1440p (2560 x 1440) resolution monitor to make the most of this.
-Any resolution below that, and you’ll struggle to see much information in any of the windows.
+You can go a step further and use split screen in Windows 10 in four ways too, though really you’ll want a 1440p (2560 x 1440), resolution monitor, to make the most of this.
+Any resolution below that, and you’ll struggle to see much of anything in any of the windows.
+Most of today's best monitors will have you sorted, but it's something to bear in mind if you've got an old monitor.

 Split-screen keyboard shortcuts